 Philips AVENT Dect Audio Baby Monitor SCD720/86

 Philips AVENT Dect is a baby monitor that provides zero interference and a private connection.
-This baby monitor features DECT technology, which has been tested to provide the best range for your home or office.
+This baby monitor features DECT technology for deaf parents , which has been tested to provide the best range for your home or office.

 The Philips Monitor allows you to talk back to your little one from anywhere in the house with its two-way communication feature.
 It features a night light and lullabies to calm your little one.
 It also comes with a multi-receiver that is expandable to up to four cameras on one receiver.